-No director or executive director of the Company, or person or company that beneficially owns, directly or indirectly, or exercises control or direction over, more than 10% of the Company's common shares, nor any associate or affiliate of any such person, has any material interest, director or indirect, in any transaction within the three most recently completed financial years of the Company, or during the current financial year, that has materially affected or will materially affect the Company, other than as described below.
+No director or executive director of the Company, or person or company that beneficially owns, directly or indirectly, or exercises control or direction over, more than 10% of the Company's Shares, nor any associate or affiliate of any such person, has any material interest, direct or indirect, in any transaction within the three most recently completed financial years of the Company, or during the current financial year, that has materially affected or will materially affect the Company, other than as described below.

-AOC currently holds 28.5% of the outstanding shares of the Company.
-There is also a management services arrangement between the Company and AOC for the provision of certain management and administrative services.
+Africa Oil currently holds 34.5% of the outstanding Shares of the Company.
+There is also a management services arrangement between the Company and Africa Oil for the provision of certain management and administrative services.

-On October 21, 2016, the Company completed a transaction with Thombo whereby it paid \$2.0 million and issued 14.8 million new common shares of the Company to acquire all of the shares of Thombo, a privately held company operating and holding a 34.5% participating interest in Block 2B.
+On October 21, 2016, the Company completed a transaction with Thombo whereby it paid \$2.0 million and issued 14.8 million new shares of the Company to acquire all of the shares of Thombo, a privately held company operating and holding a 34.5% participating interest in Block 2B.
 Mr. John Bentley was a shareholder and director of Thombo at the time the shares of Thombo were acquired by the Company.
-Mr. Bentley disclosed to the board of directors that he had a disclosable interest in respect of Thombo and abstained from voting in respect of the transaction with Thombo in accordance with section 149(2) of the BCBCA.
+Mr. Bentley disclosed to the board of directors that he had a disclosable interest in respect of Thombo and abstained from voting in respect of the transaction with Thombo in accordance with section 149(2) of the BC BCA.